deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 “And Jess wants you for a long time too.”

 Gabe bowed his head in a happier form of defeat. “...Okay.
-I don’t know what I’ll do, but...
-I’ll find something.”
+I don’t know what I’ll do, but...I’ll find something.”

 “Promise?”